go-standard/project-layout/README.md

 ## main

 Main package in the root is great, it makes for the shortest and cleanest install/run: `go install github.com/you/project@latest` which is typically the priority if you do have a cli or server to ship.
-Pure libraries obvious have no main at the root.
+Pure libraries obviously have no main at the root.

 If you do have both, you could move the main out of the way in a child directory (people like cmd/execname/ but the cmd/ part is actually not needed) _or_ move the library into a directory that will make